-But first I had to rescue those damn baby birds.
+But first I had to rescue those damn baby birds!
 I didn’t want to rescue the baby birds to begin with but I had promised Adrian I would go look for them and they were probably long gone at this point, right?

 I left Carly in the car so at least one of us would be dry-ish.
 I grabbed a reusable shopping bag out of my car.
 The only thing that I had that was possibly bird cage-ish and began hiking up the muddy trail to where we had left the baby birds.

 I thought, scooping him into my Whole Foods shopping bag (and wondering if I was about to contact bird flu) It was absolutely pouring down rain on me at this point and all I could think about was going home and making some home made chai tea.
-As soon as I found the other two baby birds.
+As soon as I found the other two baby birds, I was so fucking out of there!
 I looked for a good ten minutes, and I was completely soaking wet, getting hit with giant rain drops.
 I was just about to give up when I found one of the other babies under a manzanita bush.
 The little asshole had been watching me the whole time.
 I scooped him up and decided that was enough.
 I had found enough birds for one day.

 Was my Subaru about to break down after all I had just been through?!
-I had survived, so far at least thunder storms, and my arm was beginning to feel better so maybe I was not having a heart attack; breaking down five miles out side of town and having to walk back would be really terrible at this point in my late morning!
+I had survived, so far at least thunderstorms, and my arm was beginning to feel better so maybe I was not having a heart attack; breaking down five miles outside of town and having to walk back would be really terrible at this point in my late morning!

-Than, I remembered the birds.
+Then, I remembered the birds.
 I was hearing the birds squeak.
 I told you they were assholes.